 The Federal Reserve System was created on December 23, 1913, after the aforementioned financial panics led to the desire for central control of the monetary system to alleviate financial crises.

-In 1930, the US government established the Federal Deposit Insurance Corporation (FDIC) in 1933 after a series of banking failures.
+The US government established the Federal Deposit Insurance Corporation (FDIC) in 1933 after a series of banking failures.
 The objective of the FDIC was to insure bank deposits against loss in the event of a bank failure and to regulate certain banking practices.

-Similarly, in 1970, The Securities Investor Protection Corporation (SIPC), a nonprofit membership corporation was created under a federal statute.
-SPIC protects investor’s assets in a brokerage account.
+Similarly, in 1970, The Securities Investor Protection Corporation (SIPC), a nonprofit membership corporation, was created under a federal statute.
+SPIC protects investors’ assets in a brokerage account.

 The stock exchanges have also imposed specific controls to avert such market crashes in the future.
 These include circuit breakers and trading curbs.
 For instance, the New York stock exchange has placed trading stops on all equities and derivatives markets in the event of a significant decline.